 PsA can be painful and could affect any joint in the body, especially larger ones in the lower extremities, and joints of fingers and toes.
-But it can also cause swelling in areas where tendons and ligaments attach to bones, known as enthesitis, or swelling of an entire finger or toe, known as dactylitis.
+But it can also cause pain and tenderness in and around joints where tendons and ligaments attach to bones, known as enthesitis.
+Another symptom of PsA can be swelling of an entire finger or toe, known as dactylitis.

 Psoriatic arthritis is different from rheumatoid arthritis (RA).
 Because PsA often goes undiscovered, a rheumatologist is the most appropriate physician to diagnose PsA.
 A rheumatologist is a specialist who treats conditions of the joints.

 DID YOU KNOW?

 IN ABOUT 85% OF PEOPLE, PSORIASIS OCCURS PRIOR TO JOINT DISEASE.

 PsA TYPICALLY AFFECTS PEOPLE BETWEEN THE AGES OF 30 AND 50, AND SOME PEOPLE WHO HAVE ALREADY BEEN DIAGNOSED WITH PLAQUE PSORIASIS MAY DEVELOP PsA.

 *Occurs in patients who also have plaque psoriasis.

 Psoriatic arthritis may be misdiagnosed as rheumatoid arthritis, osteoarthritis, or gout.